numpy/numpy/doc/source/reference/arrays.promotion.rst

 * Resulting structured dtypes will be packed (but aligned if inputs were).

-This behaviors is the best behavior for most programs where storage details are not relevant to the final results, but the use of incorrect byte-order could drastically slow down evaluation.
+This behaviors is the best behavior for most programs where storage details are not relevant to the final results and where the use of incorrect byte-order could drastically slow down evaluation.

-.. [#hist-reasons]: To a large degree, this may just be for choices made early on in NumPy's predecessors even.
+.. [#hist-reasons]: To a large degree, this may just be for choices made early on in NumPy's predecessors.
 For more details, see `NEP 50 <NEP50>`.

 .. [#NEP50]: See also `NEP 50 <NEP50>` which changed the rules for NumPy 2.0.
-   previous versions of NumPy would sometimes return higher precision results based on the input value of Python scalars.
+   Previous versions of NumPy would sometimes return higher precision results based on the input value of Python scalars.
    Further, previous versions of NumPy would typically ignore the higher precision of NumPy scalars or 0-D arrays for promotion purposes.